filbench/filbench-eval/README.md

 ## 📰 News

-- [2025-08-08] FilBench is now an official part of HuggingFace's Community Tasks in [Lighteval](https://github.com/huggingface/lighteval)!
+- [2025-08-15] FilBench is now an official part of HuggingFace's Community Tasks in [Lighteval](https://github.com/huggingface/lighteval)!
 You can also read the corresponding blog post [here]().
 - [2025-08-01] We officially introduce FilBench!
-You can read more details in our [report]().
+You can read more details in our [paper](https://arxiv.org/abs/2508.03523).

 ## 🔧 Installation